ibm-cloud-docs/cli/plugins/projects/projects-cli.md

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--definition-members=@path/to/file.json`.

+`--definition-uses` ([`ProjectConfigUses[]`](#cli-project-config-uses-example-schema))
+:   The depending deployabe architectures that are referenced by this configuration.
+This option provides a value for a sub-field of the JSON option 'definition'.
+It is mutually exclusive with that option.

+    The maximum length is `100` items.
+The minimum length is `0` items.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--definition-uses=@path/to/file.json`.

 `--definition-description` (string)
 :   A project configuration description.
 This option provides a value for a sub-field of the JSON option 'definition'.
 It is mutually exclusive with that option.